-Dist rict EstNbr EstName MOINbr Date Task Code TaskName Status MOI Agenda 25 P579 Jennie-O Turkey Store Sales, Inc. UIO100405 4616G 16MAY2019 04C05 Poultry Good Commercial Practices Finalized s:00 am this morning that the spotter dumped a truck containing a load of birds in the yard.
+Dist rict EstNbr EstName MOINbr Date Task Code TaskName Status MOI Agenda 25 P579 Jennie-O Turkey Store Sales, Inc. UIO100405 4616G 16MAY2019 04C05 Poultry Good Commercial Practices Finalized I, (b) (c) was notified by (b) (c) (c) at approximately 5:00 am this morning that the spotter dumped a truck containing a load of birds in the yard.
 When I arrived on the scene shortly after, I saw one of the trailers containing a full load of Turkeys (trailer # 1007) was tipped over and on its right side with the tractor up in the air (tires off the ground) about 6' in the air.
 I observed approximately 30-40 turkeys on the ground that had experienced injuries when the roof panels gave way from the top of the truck.
 I observed both injured and non-injured turkeys on the ground around the truck.
-Some turkeys were walking around as if nothing happened while others had varying degrees of injuries with some dead birds observed as well from the accident. [b] 6 and [b] 6 stated that because of the way the tractor and trailer were positioned that they deemed the area too dangerous for employees to enter and address or unload the birds as the tractor trailer could shift at anytime and potentially injure someone.
-The establishment taped off the area to prevent establishment taped off the area to prevent establishment employees and other personnel from entering until the area could be made safe for employees to enter and deal with the birds and clean-up the scene.
-I observed (b) (6) at the site monitoring employee safety.
-I was informed by (b) (6) at the site monitoring employee safety.
-I was informed by (c) (a) at the site monitoring employee safety.
-I was informed by (c) (d) (d) at the site monitoring employee safety.
-I was informed by (e) (d) (e) at the site monitoring employee safety.
-I was informed by (e) (e) (f) (f) (f) at the site monitoring employee safety.
-I was informed by (f)
+Some turkeys were walking around as if nothing happened while others had varying degrees of injuries with some dead birds observed as well from the accident. (b) (f) and (b) (f) stated that because of the way the tractor and trailer were positioned that they deemed the area too dangerous for employees to enter and address or unload the birds as the tractor trailer could shift at anytime and potentially injure someone.
+The establishment taped off the area to prevent establishment taped off the area to prevent establishment taped off the area to prevent establishment employees and other personnel from entering until the area could be made safe for employees to enter and address or unload the birds as the tractor trailer could shift at anytime and potentially injure someone.
+The establishment taped off the area to prevent establishment employees and other personnel from entering until the site monitoring employee safety.
+I was informed by (b) (f) at the site monitoring employee safety.
+I was informed by (b) (f) at the site monitoring employee safety.
+I was informed by (c) (b) (f) at the site monitoring employee safety.
+I was informed by (c) (f) that establishment employees were called to come-in and deal with the situation.
+The loading crew was called at approximately 5:10 AM.
+The tow trucks didn't show until approximately 6:30 am.
+I observed the loading crew personnel start remo